Dangerous heat descends on California and the Southwest, raising wildfire risk

-LOS ANGELES (AP) — A dangerous heat wave descended on much of California and the U.S. Southwest, with triple-digit temperatures expected along with a higher risk of wildfires.
+LOS ANGELES (AP) — A dangerous, multiday heat wave descended on much of California and the U.S. Southwest, with near-record temperatures expected along with a higher risk of wildfires.

 Officials opened cooling centers this week in Los Angeles, where residents are warned to avoid strenuous outdoor activities.
 California Gov. Gavin Newsom ordered state firefighting resources deployed in areas where blazes could ignite.